strimzi/proposals/050-unidirectional-topic-operator.md

 * The Kafka project does not provide a publicly-supported API for running a KRaft observer, so we'd need to make use of internal APIs which could change between releases without warning.
   This represents a potential maintenance burden to the project.
 * The operator would require persistent storage (for the replicated `__cluster_metadata` log), which would make the operator significantly more difficult to operate.
-  For example if it were realized as single pod `Deployment` then the requirement for a persistent volume would tie it to a single AZ, meaning it would not be as highly available as the current operator.
+  For example, if it were realized as a single pod `Deployment`, then the requirement for a persistent volume would tie it to a single AZ, meaning it would not be as highly available as the current operator.
   This could be worked around by having multiple observers with only a single elected leader actually in charge of making modifications at any one time.

 Overall, it is clear that the complexity of the operator would be significantly increased by pursuing this direction.